Equalization / Equalisation (EQ)

 This kind of equalizer provides two separate frequency ranges that can be boosted or cut at the same time.
 Usually these are assigned low and high frequency ranges.

-EQ Techniques When Recording
+Equalization Techniques When Recording

 Working with EQ